bleaktwig/yuadrem-wiki/docs/kins/hume.md

 <!-- NOTE.
 I could play more with nix tides.
 Maybe relate them to the moons? -->

 **Bughna moon rituals.**
 The bughna have a special admiration towards Kegal, the indigo moon<!-- TODO.
 Link. -->.
 In particular, the nomadic patterns of animal herders are aligned to the moon phases.
-The search for new grazing grounds only occurs while the Kegalian Storm Signature<!-- TODO.
+The search for new grazing grounds only occurs while the fundamental signature of lightning<!-- TODO.
 Link. --> is in phase.
 Bughna gats feel protected by the signature's gaze.
 <!-- NOTE.
 Bughna also celebrate thunderstorms as portents of Kegal. -->
 <!-- NOTE.
 Kegal is the moon with an stupid-large apomantic signature etched to its face.
 It's a very complex signature, used by Pheter to conduct lightning to Et. -->